- Code for Crown Prosecutors - Considerations

 The CPS has signed a Memorandum of Understanding (MOU) with English Heritage, ACPO and Participating Local Authorities.
 This MOU defines the roles and responsibilities of all parties in the prevention, investigation, enforcement and prosecution of heritage crime in keeping with their respective aims.
 The MOU aims to foster closer and better working relationships between the signatories.

-Offences contrary to the Ancient Monuments and Archaeological Areas Act 1979 should generally be prosecuted under that Act rather than under the Criminal Damage Act 1971.
+Offences contrary to the Ancient Monuments and Archaeological Areas Act 1979 should generally be prosecuted under that Act rather than under the CDA 1971.

 The cases will be referred to the CPS Area in which the scheduled monument is situated by English Heritage and the file should contain: